 It is therefore necessary to draw up a set of project-specific requirements that supplement BS EN 1090-2.
-For bridge structures in the UK, the Steel Bridge Group have developed a ‘Model Project Specification’ (MPS) that offers clauses suitable for most bridge projects; only minor adjustments to that are needed to that model for most bridge projects.
+For bridge structures in the UK, Series 1800 of the Specification for Highway Works (SHW) offers clauses suitable for most bridge projects, and the accompanying Notes for Guidance includes a sample contract specific Appendix 18/1 to make the minor adjustments to suit different bridge projects.

-The clauses in the MPS include prompts for the inclusion of detailed project-specific information and each clause is accompanied by a commentary that informs the specifier of the need for the clause and what other considerations need to be made.
-Numerous references are made in the commentary to Guidance Notes within SCI P185; that publication was developed specifically to provide designers and specifiers with relevant information about the construction of steelwork in general and about bridges in particular.
+A useful publication that provides background to the need for many of the clauses and what other considerations need to be made is SCI P185; that publication was developed specifically to provide designers and specifiers with relevant information about the construction of steelwork in general and about bridges in particular.

 BS EN 1090-2 specifies four different ‘execution classes’, for which the strictness of the requirements (particularly for welded details) increases from EXC1 to EXC4.
 The classes may be defined either for the structure as a whole or for parts of the structure.

-For most bridge structures, the MPS recommends the adoption of EXC3 for the whole structure.
+For most bridge structures, the adoption of EXC3 for the whole structure is appropriate.
 This is adequate for most details in ‘ordinary’ highway bridges and the adoption of a universal class offers simplicity, clarity and economy.

-The MPS expects that the grade and quality of most products will be given on drawings, with reference to the product standards that are listed within the reference standards in BS EN 1090-2.
-Some particular requirements, such as surface conditions, are recommended, along with requirements for traceability (bridge steelwork generally requires traceability by piece for the principal components).
+The SHW expects that the grade and quality of most products will be given on drawings, with reference to the product standards that are listed within the reference standards in BS EN 1090-2.
+Some particular requirements, such as surface conditions, are stated, along with requirements for traceability (bridge steelwork generally requires traceability by piece for the principal components).

 Preparation and assembly

 For bridges, the erection method usually has a significant influence on the final state of stress of the structure, as well as necessitating consideration of the stability in the part-erected condition.
 An erection method statement is therefore an essential part of contract documentation.
-The MPS includes a number of clauses to clarify the requirements for temporary bracing and the dimensional control that is to be exercised.
+The SHW includes a number of clauses to clarify the requirements.

 Where painting is called for, the requirements of the corrosion protection system are to be stated as performance requirements.
 Reference may be made to Series 1900 of the Specification for Highway Works and the associated Notes for Guidance